DataSpott/sgt_analysis/sgt_analyser_manual.md

 By uploading an excel-dataset and defining the checkerboard as well as the antibiotics the program caluclates first the SGT-value of each well on the checkerboard and consequential the log-level-reduction of each well and the "Fractional Inhibitory Concentration Index" (FICI)-average for each checkerboard.

-The layouts of the checkerboards at the well-plate are determined by using information about the first and last well of the board.
-The first well refers to the well in the upper left corner and should be your control (-> concentration of both antibiotics = 0 µg/ml).
-The last well describes the well in the lower right corner of the board.
+The layouts of the checkerboards at the well-plate are determined by using information about the first and last well of the board as well as about the control-wells.
+The first well refers to the well in the upper left corner, whereas the last well describes the well in the lower right corner of the board.
 The layout is for better understanding also illustrated in the following image 1.

 ![Checkerboard-blueprint wasn´t able to load...](https://raw.githubusercontent.com/DataSpott/SGT-Analysis/master/pictures/checkerboard_blueprint_with_description.png "Checkerboard-Blueprint")

-The user can choose if the, for the calculations needed, µ-value is calculated automatically or if a manual input of a linear area over all growth-curves shall be used for the calculations.
+The user can choose from three different methods to fit a tangent to the growth-curves for the calculation of the µ-value.
+These are:
+* the automatic fitting of an tangent to each growth-curve at the provided cut-off-value (= OD-Threshold).
+* determining manually a linear area over all growth-curves, in which the tangent is fitted.
+* the automatic fitting of an tangent at the µ(max)-value of each growth-curve

 To calculate the FICI-average the program uses the respectively first wells of each row and column of a checkerboard, that reached a log-level-reduction of equal to or more than 3 log-levels.